-Most of us grind or clench or grind or teeth every now and then, but when one continuously grind their teeth it can damage them and caused other oral health problems.
+Most of us grind/clench or grind our teeth every now and then, but when one continuously grinds their teeth at night it can damage them and cause other oral health problems.

 Why do you get Bruxism?

-There are several reasons why one can get bruxism and doctors still don’t completely understand what causes bruxism, but through research doctors have determine that the following can cause Teeth Grinding:
+There are several reasons why one can get bruxism and doctors still don’t completely understand what causes bruxism, but through research, doctors have determined that the following can cause Teeth Grinding:

 - Abnormal Bite